 - The charge on the sol particles is due to one or more reasons, viz., due to electron capture by sol particles during electro-dispersion of metals, due to preferential adsorption of ions from solution and/or due to formulation of an electrical double layer.

 - Preferential adsorption of ions is the most accepted reason.
 The sol particles acquire positive or negative charge by preferential adsorption of +ve or –ve ions.
 When two or more ions are present in the dispersion medium, preferential adsorption of the ion common to the colloidal particle usually takes place.

 This can be explained by taking the following examples:

 (a) When silver nitrate solution is added to potassium iodide solution, the precipitated silver iodide adsorbs iodide ions from the dispersion medium and negatively charged colloidal solution results.
 However, when KI solution is added to AgNO3 solution, positively charged sol results due to adsorption of Ag+ ions from dispersion medium.

-(b) If FeCl3 is added to excess of hot water, a positively charged sol of hydrated ferric oxide is formed due to adsorption of Fe3+ ions.
+(b) If FeCl3 is added to an excess hot water, a positively charged sol of hydrated ferric oxide is formed due to the adsorption of Fe3+ ions.
 However, when ferric chloride is added to NaOH a negatively charged sol is obtained with adsorption of OH- ions

 Positively charged Negatively charged